Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

         /* Error handling */
     ```

-4. When you no longer need the autofill view handle, call `autofill_view_info_destroy()` to release autofill view handle:
+4. Incase, the Autofill manager library is not needed in your application, you must destroy the Autofill manager handle using the `autofill_manager_destroy()` function:

     ```c
     autofill_view_info_destroy(vi_h);
     ```

-## Retrieving the data previously entered by the user and stored in an autofill service
+## Data entered and Stored in Autofill Service

-To Retrieve the data previously entered by the user and stored in an autofill service:
+To retrieve the data previously entered by the user and stored in an Autofill service:

-1. Create the callback function to get the data previously entered by the user and stored in an autofill service:
+1. To get the data previously entered using the `fill_response_item_cb()` function, create the callback function:

    Autofill service can send more than one autofill response for the view ID to be requested.
-   To support this case, `autofill_fill_response_foreach_group()` function is used to receive the multiple autofill response group.
+   To support this case, the `autofill_fill_response_foreach_group()` function is used to receive the multiple autofill response group.
 Each group has the autofill data for the requested view ID to be filled.

-   The following example code shows how to receive multiple autofill response data to have 2 autofill response to be consisted of user ID and user password:
+   The following code snippet shows how to receive multiple Autofill response data to have two Autofill responses that consists of of user ID and user password in this case:

     ```c
     static bool fill_response_item_cb(autofill_fill_response_item_h item, void *user_data)